MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app.md

 ## Cost considerations

-Use the [Pricing calculator][Cost-Calculator] to estimate costs.
+Use the [Azure pricing calculator][azure-pricing-calculator] to estimate costs.
 Consider these points to optimize cost of this architecture.

 ### Azure Functions